 The Liverpool docks are a World Heritage Site, and the ideal place to discover the city’s seafaring past.
 The Merseyside Maritime Museum and International Slavery Museum are both excellent and free.
 You can also travel back in time with a ride on the dock’s Victorian Carousel, perfect to round-up a family day out.

 If the glamorous locals have inspired you to experiment with some new looks while you’re in town, head to Liverpool One: 4 shopping districts all conveniently found in 1 place.
 Pick up designer brands on Peter’s Lane, high street staples at South John Street and Paradise Street and Hanover Street for even more.
 No matter your style or budget you are sure to find something in Liverpool.

 Heard the 1960s hit ‘Ferry, 'cross the Mersey’?
 Well, you can do exactly that on the short crossing aboard Mersey Ferries.
 You’ll even be serenaded by the Gerry & The Pacemakers hit blaring from the onboard speakers as you go.
 For an even more memorable trip, hop on the ferry in the evening for their sunset cruise!

-Venture to Crosby Beach for a truly moving and one-of-a-kind experience.
+Venture out to Crosby Beach for a truly moving and one-of-a-kind experience.
 Stretching nearly 1km out to sea you’ll find 100 cast iron sculptures of artist Antony Gormley.
 Each trip to his Another Place installation is unique, depending on the tidal flow and how submerged the sculptures are.
 Visitors have even dressed some of the sculptures closer to land in pants and woolly jumpers!

 A train ride to Liverpool from London is just under 4 hours but you can take the easy option and book the Liverpool & The Beatles Day Tour from London.
 It’s self-guided, so you still get to explore, but includes transport, tips and the excellent Magical Mystery Tour of Beatles haunts.